Archive copy from <URL:http://www.ariadne.ac.uk/issue5/metadata-masses/intro.html>

 is evolving, whereby the Dublin Core element name is given in lower case, preceded by an

-identifier in upper case to denote that the element is from Dublin Core (DC.author
+identifier in upper case to denote that the element is from Dublin Core (DC.author, rather

 each should normally be given